Snapchat/login-kit-sample/android/README.md

 After registering your app you will receive two OAuth clientIDs, you will receive a *Production* `clientID` and a *Development* `clientID`.

 You can use the *Development* `clientID` anytime even before an app is reviewed and approved.
-But when using the Development ClientID only accounts listed under the *Demo Users* in the app registration/profile page on [Snap Kit developer portal] will be able to use your application.
+But when using the *Development* `clientID` only accounts listed under the *Demo Users* in the app registration/profile page on [Snap Kit developer portal] will be able to use your application.

 With the *Production* `clientID`, your app can post the content from any Snapchat account.
 But your app must be approved for the *Production* `clientID` to work.

-You also need to define a redirectUrl for your app, this is used within the AndroidManifest.xml
+You also need to define a `redirectUrl` for your app, this is used within the AndroidManifest.xml

 ## Setup
-Steps 1 and 2 are already in place for you and just here for your understanding, step 3 needs to be carried out before you can run the application.
+Steps 1 and 2 are already complete in this demo app and are just here for your understanding, step 3 needs to be carried out before you can run the application.

-1. You need to import the Login kit and Core Kit from our Maven repository Open up your apps build.gradle at Project level (not app level) and add the following code block into your repositories.
+1. You need to import the Login Kit and Core Kit from our Maven repository.
+Open up your apps build.gradle at Project level (/android/build.gradle) and add the following code block in the repositories section.

 ```
 repositories {